AndrewDiles/a-maze-me/README.md

 - Shy of 40hours in, all MVPs have been met.
 The WASD controls in level select took about 90 minutes to code, the single longest of any component / hook.

-- Added another ~5 hours of coding to include teleports.
-Known possible clipping issue on gear change level.
+- Added another ~5 hours of coding to include portals and touchscreen overlay.

+- Known possible clipping issue on gear change level.